 For students who take or transfer in a second qualifying College Composition course above the EN111 level, the second College Composition course will count as one WI course.

-Students entering GCU with an associate degree from a New Jersey Community College
+Students entering GCU with an associate degree from a New Jersey community college or with 75 or more credits should see the Admission of Transfer

-Students entering GCU with an associate degree from a New Jersey community college should see the block transfer policy in the Admission of Transfer Student section of the catalog for information about fulfilling the GCU Writing Requirement.
+Students section of the catalog for information about fulfilling the GCU Writing Requirement.